osaether/code-snippets/home-assistant/README.md

-# prxtemps.py
+# readtemps.py

-This script is used to read the nvme, sdd, CPU and NIC temperatures of my Proxmox machine and post them to my Home Assistant (HA) server.
-I haved uploaded it here in case somebody might find use for it.
+This script is used to read the nvme, hdd, cpu and nic temperatures of a linux machine and post them to a Home Assistant (HA) server.
+I have uploaded it here in case somebody might find it useful.

-The script is ment to be executed on a Linux machine.
+The script is meant to be executed on a Linux machine.
 To use it on your machine you need to change a few things.

-* Replace the IP-address, port number and access token at the top of the script so it matches your HA installation.
+* Change ha_ipaddress, ha_port and ha_access_token at the top of the script so it matches your HA installation.
 The access token can be generated at the bottom of your user profile in
-  HA (click your username at the bottom of the left side bar)
+  HA (click your username at the bottom of the left side bar).

 * Replace the device names inside the http_post calls.